ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 # Abbreviation plugin tutorial - part 2

 In this part of the tutorial we'll focus on creating a dialog box, which will get user's input.

 We'll pick up where we left off in the first part, so make sure you {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1 start there}, or grab our starter files for this part.

 <info-box>
-As we'll mostly work on the UI, we reccomend reading up on our {@link framework/guides/architecture/ui-library UI library} before you start coding.
+As we'll mostly work on the UI, we recommend reading up on our {@link framework/guides/architecture/ui-library UI library} before you start coding.
 </info-box>

 If you want to see the final product of this tutorial before you plunge in, check out the [demo](#demo).

 ## Creating a view

 The most important part of the UI for this plugin is a dialog box with a form, which will get us user's input.

 ### Creating a form view template

 Let's start by creating a view with a form.
 It will include two input fields (for the abbreviation and the title), and the 'submit' and 'cancel' buttons.
-We'll do it in a seperate view.
+We'll do it in a separate view.
 Create a new file `abbreviationview.js` in the `abbreviation/` directory.

 Our new `FormView` class will extend the {@link framework/guides/architecture/ui-library#views View} class, so start by importing it from the UI library.

 In the `FormView` constructor we'll define a template for our abbreviation form.
 We need to set a tag of the HTML element, and a couple of its attributes.
 To make sure our view is focusable, let's add {@link framework/guides/deep-dive/focus-tracking#implementing-focusable-ui-components `tabindex="-1"`}.

 We'll also pass the editor's {@link module:utils/locale~Locale} instance to the constructor, so we can localize all our UI components with the help of the {@link module:utils/locale~Locale#t `t()` function}.